Chichester stages rough sleepers charity event - BBC News

 Chichester stages rough sleepers charity event

-More than 100 people are expected to sleep rough in West Sussex overnight to raise money for a homeless charity.
+Dozens of people have slept rough in West Sussex overnight to raise money for a homeless charity.

 Organiser Stonepillow said it hoped to raise £10,000 through the event in Chichester.

-It said those taking part would build shelters later and stay in them until 07:00 BST on Sunday.
+Those taking part built shelters on Saturday and stayed in them until 07:00 BST on Sunday.

-A spokesman said: "In the unfortunate event that it rains, the quality of our cardboard shelters will be put to the test."
+Nine-year-old Ella Allchin said: "It was a little bit cold but not a lot, and I did get a bit of sleep which was good."

-The charity said the rough sleepers would be fenced off from the public while they camped out in the cathedral's grounds.
+She said she built her shelter with a cardboard boxes, a plastic sheet and sticky tape.